HTTP-RPC/Kilo/README.md

         return new BeanAdapter(root);
     }

-The `TreeNode` instances returned by `getChildren()` will be recursively adapted:
+The `TreeNode` instances returned by the `getChildren()` method will be recursively adapted:

     public class TreeNode {
         public String getName() { ... }
         public List<TreeNode> getChildren() { ... }
     }

 The `BeanAdapter#adapt()` method is used to adapt property values.
 This method is called internally by `BeanAdapter#get()`, but it can also be used to explicitly adapt list or map values as needed.
 See the Javadoc for the `BeanAdapter` class for more information.

 ## ResultSetAdapter Class
 The `ResultSetAdapter` class allows the result of a SQL query to be efficiently returned from a service method.
-This class implements the `List` interface and makes each row in a JDBC result set appear as an instance of `Map`, rendering the data suitable for serialization to JSON by `RequestDispatcherServlet`.
+This class implements the `List` interface and makes each row in a JDBC result set appear as an instance of `Map`, rendering the data suitable for serialization to JSON.
 It also implements the `AutoCloseable` interface, to ensure that the underlying result set is closed and database resources are not leaked.

 `ResultSetAdapter` is forward-scrolling only; its contents are not accessible via the `get()` and `size()` methods.
 This allows the contents of a result set to be returned directly to the caller without any intermediate buffering.
 The caller can simply execute a JDBC query, pass the resulting result set to the `ResultSetAdapter` constructor, and return the adapter instance: